Ecotrust/madrona/docs/sharing_configuration.rst

 The groups_users_sharing_with() utility function returns the groups and users which are currently sharing feature instances with a given user::

-    from lingcod.features import groups_users_sharing_with
+    from madrona.features import groups_users_sharing_with
     sharing_with_me = groups_users_sharing_with(user1)

 To find out which groups a user can potentially share with, use the user_sharing_groups() utility function::

-    from lingcod.features import user_sharing_groups
+    from madrona.features import user_sharing_groups
     my_sharing_groups = user_sharing_groups(user1)

 A common use case will be to determine if an object is readable by a user.
 In other words, is the object owned by OR shared with a given user.
 You can use the is_viewable() Feature method which returns two items: A boolean indicating if the user has read access and an appropriate HttpResponse object.
 It's up to the implementation whether or not you return the HttpResponse or not but the common scenario would be to check if the object were readable by the user and, if not, return the HttpResponse.
 For example::